-Davy was knighted in 1812, after which he married a rich widow named Mrs. Apreece.
-He was also made a baronet in 1818 for outstanding contributions to his country and mankind; most importantly, his invention of the safety-lamp.
-He was promoted to the president of the Royal Society in 1820 and he performed his duties for consecutive seven years.
+Davy was knighted in 1812, after which he married a rich widow and socialite, Mrs. Jane Apreece.
+He was made a baronet in 1818 for outstanding contributions to his country and mankind; most importantly, his invention of the safety-lamp.
+He was promoted to the president of the Royal Society in 1820 and he performed his duties for seven years.

-His health began to decline in 1827 which became the cause of his resignation.
-Davy died at Geneva on May 29, 1829.
+He was a founding Fellow of the Zoological Society of London in 1826.
+His health began to decline in 1827 which caused his resignation from the Royal Society.
+Davy died at Geneva on May 29, 1829 aged 50.

 In his honor, The Royal Society of London has awarded the Davy Medal annually since 1877 “for an outstandingly important recent discovery in any branch of chemistry.”